 Note: If you want accounting software to organize all your business expenses for you, then try Bonsai Tax.
 Our app can help you maximize your tax write-offs at the end of the year and save you a lot of money.
 In fact, users typically save $5,600 with our service.
 Try a 7-day free trial here.

-If you try to deduct personal expenses from your taxes and you get caught by the IRS in an audit, you run the risk of paying penalties along with interest.
-Most returns are audited if the system catches too many red flags.
-It could trigger a deeper look into your deductions by an auditor.
+If you deduct personal expenses on your taxes and the IRS catches this during an audit, you risk paying penalties and interest.
+Most returns are audited if the system flags too many red flags.
+This could trigger a deeper review of your deductions by an auditor.

-In order to avoid paying fees and interest, simply ask yourself: if you would still take on the expense if there was bo job?
+To avoid paying fees and interest, ask yourself: Would you still take on the expense if there was no job?
 Is the expense useful for your professional career?
-Although the lines may seem blurry for when business expenses related to appearances, in fact, count as a work-related expense, we'll provide some more examples to clear them up.
+Although the lines may seem blurry when business expenses relate to appearances, we provide more examples to clarify which count as work-related expenses.

 Make-Up